What are specialty drugs?

 What are biosimilars?

-Biosimilars are FDA-approved drugs that are highly similar to brand-name drugs.
+Biosimilars are FDA-approved biological drugs that are highly similar, but not identical, to brand-name biological drugs.

 Are biosimilars the same as generic drugs?

-A biosimilar is a biologic medical product highly similar to another already approved biological medicine.
+A biosimilar is a biological medical product highly similar to another FDA approved biologic product.
 Biosimilars are approved according to the same standards of pharmaceutical quality, safety and efficacy that apply to all biological medicines.

 Is it safe to switch to a biosimilar?